|Location:||Richneck Plantation, Williamsburg, VA, United States|

 Walsh, Lorena S.

-1993 Slave Life, Slave Society, and Tobacco Production in the Tidewater Chesapeake, 1620-1820.
-In Cultivation and Culture, edited by Ira Berlin and Phillip D. Morgan, pp. 170-199.
+1993 Slave Life, Slave Society, and Tobacco Production in the Tidewater Chesapeake, 1620-1820., Cultivation and Culture In Cultivation and Culture, edited by Ira Berlin and Phillip D. Morgan, pp. 170-199.
 University Press of Virginia, Charlottesville, Virginia.

 Appraisement of the Estate of Philip Ludwell Esqr, Decd.